Code-Institute-Submissions/DogMassagePluto/README.md

 # Dog Massage Pluto
-This website is designed for dog-owners who want to improve their dog’s health and for who wants to know more about dog massage. <br><br>
+This website is designed for dog-owners who want to improve their dog’s health and for those who want to know more about dog massage. <br><br>
 Read about the sorts of dog massages available, it’s benefits, my story, client stories, more information about the consult, the contact details and a contact form.

 This website consists of the following sections: